aaronalonsotorrens/Project-4-medication-tracker/README.md

         - Checks the correct template is used to render the medication list page.

         - Verifies user login is required (via test setup with logged-in user).

+If I had more time, I would have extended automated testing to cover the remaining Python files and views across the project.
+Expanding test coverage was planned to further ensure robustness and maintainability.

 <details>
 <summary>Automated testing with coverage reports</summary>